How to Fix Invalid Syntax Error in Python

 Misspelling Keywords

-It is also a common SyntaxError that occurs when a programmer wrongly spells keywords in the code.
 Keywords are reserved words in Python used to define syntax and structure.
-A few of them are if, else, for, while, in, not, and, etc.
+A few are if, else, for, while, in, not, etc.

-Let’s look into an example program that throws a SyntaxError due to keyword misspelling.
+Look into an example program that throws a SyntaxError due to keyword misspelling.

 Code